Hernia (All Types) Surgery: Everything You Need to Know

 • Fever

-• A bulge that turns red or purple
+• A bulge turning red or purple

 Chronic Discomfort and Pain